MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Add gulp SASS task to compile bundle and minify.
+1. Add gulp Sass task to compile bundle and minify.

-2. Add a new SASS file to the project.
+2. Add a new Sass file to the project.

-3. Add SASS variables mixin and functions.
+3. Add Sass variables mixin and functions.

-4. Add a SASS nesting styles.
+4. Add a Sass nesting styles.

 5. Run the task.

-#### Task 1: Add gulp SASS task to compile bundle and minify
+#### Task 1: Add gulp Sass task to compile bundle and minify

 1. In the **gulpfile.js**, after the **watch** variable assigment, add a variable named **sass** with the value of **require('gulp-sass')**.